 There is no doubt that the issue the Plaintiff raised of whether Mr. Champagne properly notified the membership of a previous attempted fraud conviction against the Tribe is a matter of candidate eligibility.
 Candidate eligibility must be challenged before the election takes place because it is an election dispute.
 See Chapter 12, Election Board Regulations.
 The Plaintiff had ample opportunity to file an election dispute based on the eligibility of a candidate who he believed was unqualified to run.
 The statutorily defined deadline for filing an election dispute based on candidate certification was December 11, 2020, or five business days after the candidate pool was certified.
-The deadline for Candidates who met the requirements for elected office on December 4, 2020.
-The Plaintiff sat on his rights, and therefore, this Court provided for in the Regulations for filing election disputes, and therefore, his complaint is time-barred.
+The deadline for Candidacy Packet submission was October 16, 2020.
+The Election Board formally certified the candidates who met the requirements for elected office on December 4, 2020.
+The Plaintiff sat on his rights, and therefore, this Court FINDS that Plaintiff failed to file his complaint with the Election Board within the deadlines provided for in the Regulations for filing election disputes, and therefore, his complaint is time-barred.
 See David Corey and Nikki Nelson v.
 Little River Band of Ottawa Indians Election